Eco-Therapy

 What is Eco-Therapy?

-Most of us relate to the natural world as if we're separate, as if it's something thats "out" there.
-We walk past flowering trees, singing birds, rushing water, changing clouds without noticing them, unaware of what's around us, absorbed in our devices or in our own thoughts.
+Most of us relate to the natural world as if we are separate, as if it's something that's "out" there.
+We walk past flowering trees, singing birds, rushing water, changing clouds without noticing them, unaware of what's around us, absorbed in phones or in our own thoughts.
 This separation and detachment from our natural environments can make us feel isolated, alienated and depressed.
 Eco-psychology recognizes that humans have an innate need to be in relationship to the earth and to each other and we suffer in our current artificial and disconnected societies.

 Does it really help?